reportportal/docs/src/md/src/UserGuide/Integration with Bug Tracking Systems.md

 Steps above are enough to load bug functionality and to getting updates on bug's statuses.

-To have a possibility to post bugs to bug tracking system, it is necessary to select and /or submit default properties for issue form.
+To have a possibility to submit issues to bug tracking system, it is necessary to select and /or submit default properties for issue form.